mtyiska/dex-dapp/README.md

-Typescript
-This built with scaffold.eth.
+# This built with scaffold.eth.
 The directories that you'll use are:

 packages/react-app/
 packages/hardhat/

-Quick Start
+# Quick Start
-Running the app

-install your dependencies
+1. install your dependencies
    yarn install

-start a hardhat node
+2. start a hardhat node
    yarn chain
-run the app, open a new command prompt

-# deploy your hardhat contracts
+3. deploy your hardhat contracts yarn deploy

-yarn deploy

-# start react
+4. start react
    yarn start